jiayi-wang98/520-project/README.md

 enviro
 ```

-Then navigate to `http://localhost` you should see a rectangular walled area with a blue dot sitting at the up-left corner and an exit at the bottom-right corner.
+Then navigate to `http://localhost` you should see a rectangular walled area with a blue drone sitting at the up-left corner and an exit at the bottom-right corner.

 <img src='https://github.com/jiayi-wang98/520-project/blob/main/maze_gen.jpg' width=70%>